yuvraj-sahu/Google-CodeIn-2019-2020/JavaOOPExamples/Explanation.md

 Encapsulation describes the restriction of data, allowing only certain modifications to be made.
 In simpler terms, it is where data is made private and can only be accessed and changed by specific methods.
 This is used to make sure that data cannot have extreme or unreasonable values.

 In the code, you can see that several variables are encapsulated.
 This concept is demonstrated in the following places:
-* In the Animal class, the speciesName variable can only be retrieved and not changed to avoid a living thing from changing its species.
+* In the Animal class, the speciesName variable can only be retrieved and not changed to prevent an animal from changing its species.
 * In the Person class, the name and age variables can be retrieved, but can only be changed in certain ways.
 The age variable must be within a specific reasonable range (0 to 125 years old) in order to be set to the new value.
 The name variable must not be blank in order to be changed.
 * In the Teenager class, the age variable is restricted like the Person class, but must have an age range between 13 and 19 years old.